United States · tool

 Local etiquette

-- •While cards are widely accepted, carrying some cash is useful for smaller vendors and farmers' markets.
+- •While credit cards are widely accepted, carrying some cash is useful for smaller roadside stands or farmers' markets.

-- •Reservations are recommended for popular restaurants, especially for dinner.
+- •Reservations are recommended for popular dinner spots, especially in Kailua-Kona.